 2.12 Nonconformance to Contract Conditions.
-Services offered must comply with RFQ conditions and specifications and any resulting Agreement at all times.
+Services offered must comply with RFQ conditions and specifications, specifically including but not limited to Sections 6.2.1 and 6.3.4 of the RFQ, and any resulting Agreement at all times.
 Service(s) not conforming to RFQ conditions, specifications or time frames will have a written nonconformance letter sent to the vendor to provide an opportunity to remedy the nonconformance.
 Failure of the VENDOR to remedy the nonconformance, within thirty (30) days from receipt of notification, shall result in termination of contract.
 Additionally, for a period of two (2) years, any RFQ submitted by VENDOR will not be considered or recommended for award, as such, all departments being advised not to do business with VENDOR.

 Key Personnel indicated in the PM's Qualifications Statement are expected to actually perform services in this program.
-NOTE: The substitution of Key Personnel listed in the Submitting Firm's Qualifications Statement without the prior written approval by the Executive Director, Capital Programs, shall be a material breach of the Program Manager - Owner's Representative Services Agreement.
+NOTE: The substitution of Key Personnel listed in the Submitting Firm's Qualifications Statement without the prior written approval by the Superintendent of Schools or his/her designee, shall be a material breach of this Agreement.
+The substitution of the Principal in Charge and/or Program Director (a/k/a PM Lead) listed in the Submitting Firm's Qualifications Statement without the prior written approval by The School Board of Broward County, Florida, shall be a material breach of the Agreement.